 For example, in Honduras, the Maker Lab is testing Hidrosónico, a sonar-based stream gauge prototype that measures water height in a stream, canal, etc. to produce data for hydrological models.
 It also sends SMS and email alerts downstream about potential flooding.
 While commercial products for this service are available, they come at a higher cost ($5,000) and often charge to send and manipulate downstream data.
 Maker Lab’s prototype does it cheaper ($200) and can send data through low-cost services and cell phone networks.

-Local ownership trickles down from national ownership
+Local ownership comes from national ownership

 To push local technology ownership, David Cleary of the Nature Conservancy says to start bigger: national ownership, which trickles down into local ownership, promoting the best enabling framework and environment to help local, community initiatives get off the ground.
 To get the national government on board, Cleary recommends a multidisciplinary, multi-institutional approach—an institution with the technical, social and economic know-how to get buy in within the country.